 Menopause can be the most stressful time in a woman's life.
 We approach it with trepidation because mostly what we hear are awful stories of sleepless nights, hot flushes, waking up drenched in sweat, mood swings, weight gain, tiredness and low libido.

 But this does not have to be your experience.

-I am here to share my experience with you, which is far different from all of the above and what I continue to do to help myself.
-I hope that sharing my lifestyle and food choices helps you on your journey.
+I am here to share my experience with you, which is a long way from all of the above.
+I hope that sharing my lifestyle and food choices can help you on your journey too.

 I did a test and it was negative.
 I didn't know it at the time but my cycle had changed and gone forever.